bridgettehmq/PiggyBank/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Questions

+If you have questions or you want to share comments, we will be glad to hear from you.
+Please contact us at bridgettequiambao@gmail.com.